ChrizziDerKek/SvenBomwollen-Reversal/README.md

 - 0xFFAA5533: Used for decrypting the file node offset
 - 0x3355AAFF: Used for decrypting the file node size
 - 0x88: Used for decrypting every byte of the file node content

+## Signature checks
+The next logical step was to modify existing levels.
+Sadly this wasn't so easy, because turns out the pack files have an embedded signature that needs to be valid, otherwise the game will crash when trying to load it.
+Turns out, the game has a huge function at 0x425120 that verifies all kinds of stuff when loading a pack file.
+An interesting function was CryptVerifySignatureA which we can actually just hook and make always return true.
+However, this only works when loading the dll really early, because this is one of the first things that the game does.
+The easiest way to apply the patch is to use tools like CFF Explorer to add an import that loads my patcher.dll file.